CodyAdam/VV-ESIR-TP2/exercises/no-getter.md

 ## How to preview the report

-The report is formatted in Markdown.
-To preview it you can use the bash `>` operator:
+The report is outputed in Markdown.
+To preview it you can use the bash `>` operator to write the output to a file and then use a Markdown previewer.

 ```bash
 java -jar list-private-fields-1.0-jar-with-dependencies.jar <path-to-source-directory> > report.md